reboot81/hc_check_maker_macos/README.md

 Enter your API key and press enter

-Your browser will open the checks webpage, withing 60s you should see a ping.
+Your browser will open the checks webpage, within 60s you should see a ping.
 Enable the notifications of your choosing.

 Creates the following files: